Resshma-25/Cost-Optimization-Analysis/README.md

 Cost optimization is a critical business function that helps organizations improve efficiency and profitability.
 This project analyzes product-wise and department-wise cost data to identify high-cost areas and optimization opportunities using Python and data analysis techniques.

-The analysis is designed to simulate IBM Systems / Hardware cost scenarios and demonstrate data-driven decision making.
+The analysis is designed to simulate Systems / Hardware cost scenarios and demonstrate data-driven decision making.

 **Project Objectives**